 The ESPP consists of successive six-month offering periods and permits eligible employees to purchase ordinary shares through payroll deductions, at the end of each offering period, at a price equal to the lesser of 85% of the fair market value of the ordinary shares at either the beginning or ending of the relevant offering period.
 Deductions may not exceed 10% of an employee's base compensation and an employee may not purchase more than \$25,000 worth of shares in any calendar year or offering period, or more than 2,500 shares on any purchase date.
+The purchase dates under the ESPP are scheduled to occur in March and September of each year, which fall in our second and fourth fiscal quarters, respectively.
 A total of 0.1 million and 0.2 million shares were purchased under the ESPP for aggregate consideration of \$4 million and \$3 million during the fiscal quarters ended April 29, 2012 and May 1, 2011, respectively.
-No shares related to ESPP were issued during the fiscal quarters ended January 29, 2012 and
+No shares related to the ESPP were issued during the fiscal quarters ended July 29, 2012 and July 31, 2011.
+As at July 29, 2012, 7.6 million shares remained available for issuance under the ESPP.